DGOliver-backup/CityU_FYP_PostureMonitoringApp/README.md

 ## Third-Party Libraries

 This project uses **Google ML Kit** for on-device machine learning features.
-Google ML Kit is subject to the [Google APIs Terms of Service](https://developers.google.com/terms).
-The ML Kit GenAI API, if used, is subject to the [ML Kit GenAI API Additional Terms of Service](https://developers.google.com/ml-kit/terms/genai).
-Documentation is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+The ML Kit APIs are subject to the [Google APIs Terms of Service](https://developers.google.com/terms).
+If GenAI APIs are used, they are also subject to the [ML Kit GenAI API Additional Terms of Service](https://developers.google.com/ml-kit/terms/genai).

 ## Acknowledgments
 - TensorFlow Lite for providing the MoveNet model.